legrosmanu/zikstock-songbook/README.md

 ### Run it

-zikstock is a Quarkus app.
-If you know Quarkus, you know how to run it ;-).
+Zikstock is a Quarkus app.
+If you know Quarkus, you know how to run it ;-)

 #### Running the application in dev mode